 Mr. Leo Fender, the founder, and creator of Fender guitars and amps.
-Although Mr. Leo Fender was not a guitarist himself he was determined in the pursuit of creating the perfect electric guitar.
+Although Mr. Leo Fender was not a guitarist himself he was determined the pursuit creating the perfect electric guitar.

 The first guitar that Leo Fender built was the Fender Esquire in the 1950s which became the Telecaster as we know it today.
 Many guitarists say that with Fender’s first attempt at building an electric guitar they got it right.

 While you may agree or disagree with the above, the fact is that the Telecaster is one of the most popular guitars at the moment and has been one of the most popular guitars used by rockstars throughout the decades.

 If you are interested in this article about Telecaster bodies, you might want to read our article on buying Telecaster’s necks

 Choosing The Wood

 The wood out of which the body is made has an exceptionally large impact on the price in which you can expect to pay.
 The type of wood also has an impact on the overall sound of the guitar once it has been set up.

 Some woods you can expect to buy (As seen in order by the images below):

 You can buy a body that has already been painted and finished.
 Alternatively, you can buy one unfinished and decide to paint it your own custom color.
-Or leave it with the natural finish.
+Or leave it with a natural finish.

 Even if you buy a body that has a color you’re not too fond of, you can have it resprayed to a color that you want.
 The options are endless when it comes to color finishes.